Véronique Dehant: Research and career

 Dehant is a co-investigator on the NASA RISE (Rotation and Interior Structure Experiment) and SEIS (Seismic Experiment for Interior Structure) projects, which are being hosted by the InSight mission to Mars.
 The RISE team will use Doppler measurements to determine the rotation and position of Mars in space.
-This in turn provides information about the structure of the deep interior of Mars.
+This provides information about the structure of the deep interior of Mars.

 Dehant's work has been widely recognized.
 In 2003 she received the European Geosciences Union geodesy prize, known as the Vening-Meinesz Medal.
 She is a Fellow of the American Geophysical Union and a foreign member of the French Academy of Sciences.
 In 2016 she received the Whitten medal from the American Geophysical Union.
 This award is given for "outstanding achievement in research on the form and dynamics of the Earth and planets".